uacaps/PushNotificationsTemplate/README.md

 ## The Server App

 We have provided a sample push server using [PushSharp](https://github.com/Redth/PushSharp), a great C# library for sending Android and iOS push notifications (and blackberry and windows phone).
 It is an MVC 4 project that uses Web API to send a test push notification, perfect for getting things up and running.
-Open up the project solution and head to the Controllers folder to find <code>PushController.cs</code> Here you will find the following Web API method:
+Open up the project solution in the **Push Server Template -> PushTest** and head to the Controllers folder to find <code>PushController.cs</code> Here you will find the following Web API method:

 ```csharp
 [HttpGet]